Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

 13- This script creates a symbolic link.
 14- This script copies new html files.
 15- This script moves files beginning with upper case character.
+16- This script deletes all files that ends with ~.